devcord/points/README.md

 ```
 ![image](https://user-images.githubusercontent.com/65149574/82521220-c34eee00-9b45-11ea-9a42-e83c55cb6883.png)
 -   Now if you've completed all of these steps, head over to `https://github.com/<your username>/points/tree/<branch name>`
     <br>You will see a popup that looks like the image below.
-Click on "Compare and Pull Request".
+Click on "Compare & pull request".
 ![image](https://user-images.githubusercontent.com/65149574/82421021-2dad5300-9aa0-11ea-986b-8b00cc40fddf.png)

 - You will get redirected a page that looks like the image below.
-You are can describe your changes explicitly so that the moderator viewing your pull request can understand it.
+You can describe your changes explicitly so that the moderator viewing your pull request can understand it.
 Once done, click on `Create pull request`.
 Be explicit about the changes you made, unlike the example below!
 ![image](https://user-images.githubusercontent.com/65149574/82422639-6c440d00-9aa2-11ea-9f41-540ba5abf3ad.png)

 -   Now, a moderator will have a look at your changes and if it looks good, he/she will accept your changes and merge it to the official repository or request some changes if he/she thinks it is a bit off and github will send you an email notifying you, as shown in the image below.